commonunits/draft/CHALLENGES.md

 # Challenges of CommonUnits System
 The proposed CU System has massive challenges.
 Obviously.

-The first of them is general criticism and resistance.
-Obviously.
+The first of them is general criticism and resistance. **Obviously**.

 As a race, we've always **tried** to resist change, for good or bad—but change never stops.
-Unless you're American, then you're free to keep following imperial units until the last Blackhole dies. `¯\_(ツ)_/¯`
+Unless you're American—then you're free to keep following imperial units until the last Blackhole evapourates plunging the universe into a heat death. `¯\_(ツ)_/¯`

 The second and even more complicated challenge is practicality.